lupyuen/lupyuen.github.io/src/ci3.md

 _What about the Windows Builds?_

-We recently [__re-enabled the Windows Builds__](https://github.com/apache/nuttx/issues/14598), because they're not as costly as macOS Builds.
+Recently we [__re-enabled the Windows Builds__](https://github.com/apache/nuttx/issues/14598), because they're not as costly as macOS Builds.

 We'll continue to monitor our GitHub Costs.
 And shut down the Windows Builds if necessary.